Leading A Marketing Growth Team During The Pandemic

 Integrating Conversational Marketing

-As I was leaving we had spent about four months selling drift internally, and getting that stood up and I know they’re having a ton of success.
+As I was leaving we had spent about four months selling drift internally, and getting that stood up.
+I know they’re having a ton of success.
 With that, at the moment, because I keep pretty close touch with those guys.
-For us, we’re actually using the HubSpot chat, kind of out of the box, building out some initial chat flows, particularly, we’re starting with our pricing page.
+For us, we’re actually using the HubSpot chat, kind of out of the box.
+Building out some initial chat flows, particularly, we’re starting with our pricing page.

 Billy: Awesome, you make a good point about getting an alignment with sales with chat.
 What do you think companies can do to get that alignment?

 Courtney: Yeah, it’s tough because a lot of times, what you don’t have is data.
-So you’re kind of, you’re left to fend for yourself in terms of finding external validation, for what you’re trying to do.
-The way that that we tried to do it at Cloud Factory in particular was, because we’re selling Drift, we kind of leaned on those guys quite a bit, to provide some of that, validation and the data that they had with different customers that were, like us, and certain aspects, right.
+So you’re kind of, you’re left to fend for yourself in terms of finding external validation.
+For what you’re trying to do.
+The way that that we tried to do it at Cloud Factory in particular was.
+Because we’re selling Drift, we kind of leaned on those guys quite a bit, to provide some of that.
+Validation and the data that they had with different customers that were, like us, and certain aspects.

-And really, really engaging with our SDR leader with our sales leaders, saying, hey, this is, that people don’t want to just fill out forms anymore, and just, kind of wait for you to get back in touch with them.
+Really engaging with our SDR leader with our sales leaders, saying.
+Hey, this is, that people don’t want to just fill out forms anymore.
+And just, kind of wait for you to get back in touch with them.
 Yeah, we got all these people coming to the website, and we’re not engaging.
-We’re absolutely losing deals, and I think, I think there’s probably an aspect of making the pain real, to say, Hey, look traffic on the websites going up, leads are going up, right.
-We’ve got more people kind of downloading things, whatever it is, but we’re having a harder time, converting them in the pipeline.
-And, if you’ve got somebody coming to your store, you don’t hide behind the counter, because brick and mortar store, right.
+We’re absolutely losing deals, and I think there’s probably an aspect of making the pain real.
+To say, Hey, look traffic on the websites going up, leads are going up, right.
+We’ve got more people kind of downloading things, whatever it is.
+But we’re having a harder time, converting them in the pipeline.
+And, if you’ve got somebody coming to your store.
+You don’t hide behind the counter, because brick and mortar store, right.

 Billy: Yeah, I agree with you on, on you got to be there and willing to engage, and available to engage people.
 Just like you said with this with the brick and mortar store example.
 On the website, more and more the research shows that people want answers now.
 They don’t want to fill out a form and wait for you to call them back, you know.